elihaylevi/TCR_Weight_Analysis/README.md

 - The `validation_data/` folder is used for validating findings but is **not used** for classification.
 - The scripts in `notebooks/` process and analyze the data.

-To run the **classification models**, execute the relevant scripts in `notebooks/` or your Python environment.

 ### Generating Plots for the Results Section

 To generate the figures used in the study, open and run `notebooks/TCR_weight_plots.ipynb`.
 This notebook produces all visualizations found in the results section of the article.